Lesterpaintstheworld/terminal-velocity/story/act1/chapter1/scene1.md

 # Scene 1: The Presentation
 # Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.

-*Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.
-The atmosphere is charged with anticipation.*
+*Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.*

 Isabella Torres leaned against the back wall, observing as Cipher took center stage before the assembled investors.
 The room was filled with the city's most influential players - venture capitalists, tech moguls, policy makers - their attention fixed on the presentation with varying degrees of skepticism and intrigue.